Updated: Jul 28

 The coronavirus isn't the only culprit to put me into captivity.
-I once suffered through another type of quarantine called banking, because long before I came to be with a beautiful daughter named Aurora in Italy, I was a typical American citizen chasing another dream: that of success, money, and stability.
-I was wild by nature and I loved adventure, but there I found myself, like many, in a place I hadn’t intended on being: trapped in corporate control and staring endlessly at a world map on my cubicle, wondering how I got there.
-I wondered how to get out of there.
-I looked at all the countries awaiting my presence, the vastness of the world outside that box, and contemplated when it was exactly that I had stopped thinking big and decided instead that it was acceptable to toss my dreams aside and settle for what paid the bills or became convenient.
-“Where’s that spark I possessed as a kid?”
+I once suffered through another type of quarantine called banking, because long before I came to be with a beautiful daughter named Aurora in Italy, I was a typical American citizen chasing another dream, which was that of success, money, and stability.
+I was wild by nature and I loved adventure, but there I found myself, like many, in a place I hadn’t intended on being.
+I was trapped in corporate control and I continuously stared at a world map in my cubicle.
+I wondered how I got there and I wondered how to get out of there.
+I looked at all of the countries awaiting my presence, the vastness of the world outside that box, and I contemplated when it was exactly that I had stopped thinking big and decided instead that it was acceptable to toss my dreams aside and settle for what paid the bills or became convenient.
+Where’s that spark I possessed as a kid?
 I thought.
-“The one who wanted to be an airplane pilot, psychologist, or travel agent.”
+The one who wanted to be an airplane pilot, psychologist, or travel agent.

-“You can be anything you want to be.”
+You can be anything you want to be.
 I’ve been told this repetitively.
 I’m American.
 It’s what we believe and what we preach.
 It seems inspiring, but is it really?
-Because then I felt pressure more than ever “to be something.”
-Just living wasn't enough for me.
-There was a sky out there with infinite opportunities expecting me.
-There were options just waiting for me to grab hold of and fly off with happily.
-A corporate recruiter was apparently not one of them as I’d hoped it to be.
+Because now I feel pressure more than ever “to be something.”
+Just living isn’t enough for me.
+There’s a sky out there with infinite opportunities expecting me.
+There are options just waiting for me to grab hold of and fly off with happily.
+A corporate recruiter is apparently not one of them as I had hoped it to be.

 Sure, I had a list of childhood dreams, none of which made the cut, so since then my list has continued to grow.
 It’s possible I’ve considered every job in the book to do.
-I’ve pulled crazy ideas out of thin air.
-I’ve run through lists and websites searching for my purpose.
+I’ve pulled crazy ideas out of thin air and I’ve run through lists and websites searching for my purpose.
 Should I be a camp counselor?
 River raft guide?
 Interior designer?
 Join the Peace Corps?
 Any interest I’ve ever had has become a job prospect.
 At one point, I decided that since I like yoga, I should be a yoga teacher.
-I signed up for Deepak Chopra’s yoga/meditation/ayurvedic medicine program and flew myself off to Colorado to begin training.
-Once there, I slept through the 7:00 am yoga lessons and realized I prefer sleep over pranayam practice, so I flew myself, albeit $3000 in the hole, back home to continue the quest.
+I signed up for Deepak Chopra’s yoga/meditation/Ayurvedic medicine program and flew myself off to Colorado to begin training.
+Once there, I slept through the 7:00 am yoga lessons and I realized I prefer sleep over pranayama practice, so I flew myself, albeit $3000 in the hole, back home to continue the quest.
 It was the quest of how to escape confinement.
 I was trapped within three boring beige walls and locked into a routine and a method of working which could be compared to robotic functioning.
 It was a job into which I had joyfully skipped high with hope and soaring with possibility like the powerful skyscraper in which it stood.

 At this point, I had spent five years to get to this box.
-I had worked in banking as a teller up through the ranks only to find out that I hated what I'd spent years striving for, and I couldn’t just quit because I had no idea what to do next.
-Like everyone, I had rent, a car payment, and
+I had worked in banking as a teller up through the ranks only to find out that I hated what I'd spent years striving for and I couldn’t just quit because I had no idea what to do next.
+Like everyone, I had rent, a car payment,

-bills to pay.
+and bills to pay.
 I was in no position to run off and leave, but that didn't stop me from thinking about it.
 Every day as I rode the bus downtown and walked through those immense dominant doors, I would pause by the elevator before pushing the button to go up.
 I wondered if I should turn around and run, just job abandon.
 Instead, I convinced myself that I was being ridiculous.
 I mean it wasn’t like I was in prison.
-I worked at 1111 3rd Avenue in a welcoming and orderly office building with an incredible view of the waterfront.
+I worked at 1111 3rd Avenue in a welcoming and orderly office building with an incredible view of the Seattle waterfront.
 What was I complaining about?

 I soldiered on applying and interviewing for months at various companies.
 I told myself that changing the environment would help even if the job type was the same.
 I applied internally as well, but the competition was fierce and nothing panned out until eventually, only through the help of a close friend in another department, I got a break.
 She referred me to her manager for an open position and I was more or less a shoo-in.
 They didn't even interview anyone else.
 I was excited to at least do something new and something different.
-I finished out the next few weeks in payroll and then moved on to another sizable skyscraper and a new role in recruiting.
+I finished out the next few weeks in payroll and then I moved on to another sizable skyscraper and a new role in recruiting.
 It was a bit more exciting, a lot more varied, interactive, and engaging, so my enthusiasm extended this time, however, it didn’t take but more than a few months before I was back to looking at the map and contemplating what I’d rather be doing.